 Cause of Disease in a Betta Tank

-The cause of illness and disease in betta fish is often from poor water quality or the introduction of infected fish or live plants into a healthy tank.
+The cause of illness and disease in betta fish is often because of poor water quality or the introduction of infected fish or live plants into a healthy tank.

 You can inadvertently introduce parasites through live, infected food, which the parasite uses as its intermediate host.
 Once consumed, the parasite will reside inside your betta’s stomach or digestive tract and can infect organs where it will feed and multiply.

 Many parasites are present in the healthiest fish tank and will not usually be a concern.
-If water quality diminishes, these parasites will begin to multiply and overwhelm the tank, while at the same time, dirty water can inhibit your betta’s immunity causing the perfect storm.
+If water quality diminishes, these parasites will begin to multiply and overwhelm the tank, while at the same time, dirty water can inhibit your betta’s immunity creating the perfect storm.